 CAP Support Overview: Definitions and Limitations

-Definitions and Limitations for Seminar Moderators
+CAP Support Overview, Definitions & Limitations for Seminar Moderators

 The goal of the Cocktail Apprentice Program (CAP) is to provide the highest level of service, and to assist you with executing your seminar vision as accurately and efficiently as possible.